- Faith and Worship

 Catholic Diocese of Little Rock

-The solemnity of the Immaculate Conception is celebrated Tuesday, Dec.
+The solemnity of the Immaculate Conception is celebrated on Dec.
 8. It is a holy day of obligation to attend Mass.
 This website lists regular Mass times for parishes in Arkansas.
-For holy day Mass times, especially during the COVID-19 pandemic, please contact a parish directly to get holy day Mass options.
+For holy day Mass times, please contact a parish directly to get its Mass schedule.
 Click on the button above to find contact information for a parish near you.

 Although we celebrate the Immaculate Conception during Advent, the season during which we prepare for the birth of Jesus, this feast is NOT about the conception of Jesus.
 This can be confusing because the Gospel reading for this holy day focuses on the angel Gabriel appearing to Mary.
 "The angel said to her, 'Do not be afraid, Mary, for you have found favor with God.
 Behold, you will conceive in your womb and bear a son, and you shall name him Jesus.'"
 (Luke 1:30-31)